 Learning resources for faculty and students are available and appropriate to the level and scope of program offerings.
 Program designers, faculty, and instructors effectively use appropriate teaching aids and learning resources, including educational media and supplemental instructional aids, when creating programs and teaching students.
 The institution provides faculty and students with access to learning resources and libraries that are appropriate for the achievement of program learning outcomes.
+Degree-granting institutions ensure that learning resources and libraries are coordinated by a librarian who holds a Master's in Library Science.
+Students and faculty have access to a librarian.

-Resources are systematically and regularly evaluated to assure they meet student needs and support the institution's programs and mission.
+Learning resources are systematically and regularly evaluated to assure they meet student needs and support the institution's programs and mission.
 A variety of educational materials are selected, acquired, organized, and maintained to fulfill the institution's mission and support all educational offerings.
-Faculty are involved in the selection of resources.
+Faculty are involved in the selection of all learning resources.
 Additional allocation of resources is reflective of educational offerings to support increases in student enrollment and to assure continued access to appropriate educational media and learning materials.

-2. Graduate Degrees
+2. GRADUATE DEGREES

-In addition to the forgoing, graduate students are provided with access to library resources that are sufficient for research at the graduate level.
+In addition to the requirements for undergraduate degrees, forgoing graduate students are provided with access to library and other learning resources that are sufficient for research at the graduate level.
 The institution provides and encourages the use of library services, and if required, research and laboratory facilities, at a distance or through arrangements with local institutions.